east-sussex-county-council/Escc.AzureDeployment/README.md

 Deploy a new application
 ------------------------

-If you've created a new application for the website, you need to modify `UpdateAllPart2.cmd` and `DeployPart2.cmd` to include your application repository.
+If you've created a new application for the website, you need to modify `UpdateDeploymentRepo.cmd` and `DeployOnAzure.cmd` to include your application repository.

 Commit and push the updated scripts, then follow the steps under 'Update your deployment repository'.